sidewayss/html-elements/README.md

 <template id="input-num">...</template>
 ```

+NOTE: If you are using import options and getting an error about an element/tag already being registered, you might need to add the same import options to your JavaScript `import` statements, so that they match your HTML `<script>` imports.
+The browser can import these as two separate files.
+This happens sometimes for reasons unknown to me.

 ### Managing Template Files
 There are built-in template files in the `templates/` directory.
 They serve two purposes:
 - As examples and/or starting points for you to design your templates.